open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### ExemplarFilter

 The `ExemplarFilter` configuration MUST allow users to select between one of the built-in ExemplarFilters.
-While `ExemplarFilter` detrmines which measurements are *eligible* for becoming an `Exemplar`, the `ExemplarReservoir` makes the final decision if a measurement becomes an exemplar and is stored.
+While `ExemplarFilter` determines which measurements are _eligible_ for becoming an `Exemplar`, the `ExemplarReservoir` makes the final decision if a measurement becomes an exemplar and is stored.

 The ExemplarFilter SHOULD be a configuration parameter of a `MeterProvider` for